Have you thought what gifts to give that your Father wants the most?

-These gifts don’t have monetary labeled on them to make him feel good.
+These gifts don’t have monetarily labeled on them to make him feel good.

 This is a story about a father named Tom.

-Tom was very busy making money to provide for his family so they would never ever experience a day of hunger for food like when he was young.
-They had a warm and loving place they could called home.
+Tom was very busy making money to provide for his family, so they would never ever experience a day of hunger for food like when he was young.
+They had a warm and loving place they could call home.

-Fast forward to today, Tom is in his late 70s with hair, wears glasses and has grandchildren.
+Fast-forward to today, Tom is in his late 70s with hair, wears glasses and has grandchildren.
 All his children are very successful.
-They have their own families and have homes of their.
+They have their own families and have homes of theirs.
 His kids have been good to him and his wife.
 They send stuff to them via snail mail.
-He rarely see them in person, except on major holidays.
+He rarely sees them in person, except on major holidays.

-What does it mean for you?
+What does it mean to you?
 Simple.
 Tom could be similar to your own father.
 Tom has been yearning to receive the gifts.
-He often is sitting by a window looking outside and wishes that his gifts would arrive at anytime:
+He is often sitting by a window looking outside and wishes that his gifts would arrive at any time:

 1. Forgive – No one is perfect as we know.
 If he made bad decisions in the past, learn to forgive him.
 You don’t do it for him.
 When you forgive him, you benefit more than him.

-Yes, just like we wanted love from our fathers when we were kids, they too wants love from us.
+Yes, just like we wanted love from our fathers when we were kids, they too want love from us.
 He wants to hear and knows that he is loved by his children.

 5. Gratitude –Express your gratitude for everything he has done for you.
 That he had the gut to stand by you and raised you.
 He worked hard and long hours with calluses on his hands and feet to put food and shelter for you and the entire family to live in comfort.